galaxyproject/galaxy-hub/content/blog/2023-05-21-Fair-Ease-EuroScienceGateway/index.md

 Fair-Ease project aims at providing users with an easy and FAIR tool for discovery and access to environmental multidisciplinary and aggregated data-sets, as well as set up a virtual research environment (EAL - Earth Analytical Lab) through web-based interfaces.

-EuroScienceGateway leverage a distributed computing network and user-friendly web portal, facilitating access to compute and storage infrastructures across Europe as well as to data, tools, workflows and services that can be customised to suit researchers’ needs
+EuroScienceGateway leverage a distributed computing network and user-friendly web portal, facilitating access to compute and storage infrastructures across Europe as well as to data, tools, workflows and services that can be customised to suit researchers’ needs.

 Thus, the collaboration of those two EOSC projects will allow the creation of cross-discipline workflows between climate science, biodiversity studies and the earth sciences, creating, sharing and re-using tools and workflows in Galaxy.